anirudhsom/Perturbed-Topological-Signature/Python/README.md

   * Random_perturbation - This function takes the normalized PD and parameters as input.
 This function generates a set of randomly perturbed PDs.
 Each randomly perturbed PD has its points shifted by a certain amount w.r.t. the original PD.

   * PDFs_from_PDs - This function takes the set of randomly perturbed PDs and parameters as input.
 The function generates the 2D probability density function (PDF) of the PDs using kernel density estimation.

+  * map_to_Grassmannian - This function takes the set of 2D PDFs and parameters as input.
+The function maps the set of 2D PDFs to a point on the Grassmann manifold.

+* [utils.py](https://github.com/anirudhsom/Perturbed-Topological-Signature/blob/master/Python/utils.py) - This file contains functions for the different Grassmannian metrics (subspace_angles, distChordalGrass) to compare PTS representations, NearestNeighbor function to calculate the 1-NN classification accuracy and other supporting functions.